 Note: In order to establish an airflow network, each AirflowNetwork:Multizone:Zone object must have at least two surfaces defined with AirflowNetwork:Multizone:Surface objects, so that air can flow from one zone into other zones (or to outdoors) through the network (air mass flow conserved).
 In addition, for all AirflowNetwork:Multizone:Surface objects facing the same Zone Name (ref.
 BuildingSurface:Detailed), at least two different environments must be defined for the other side of these surfaces (e.g., an external node and an adjacent zone, two adjacent zones, or two external nodes).

+Field: Occupant Ventilation Control Name

+The name of an AirlowNetwork:OccupantVentilationControl object.
+The object is used to perform advanced window opening control based on occupant conditions.
+When an object name is given, advanced window opening control is performed and the Ventilation Control defined in the Ventilation Control Mode field will be overridden.

 IDF examples are provided below:

 AirflowNetwork:MultiZone:Surface,